-The national average cost for siding repair on a home or commercial building is between $200 - $2,000.
+The national average cost of siding repair is $300, but prices range from $50 to $850.
 This wide range in cost is impacted by the type of material you use for your exterior siding, the extent of the damage and the size of the area you want to repair.

 What's in this cost guide?

 Whether you just need a replacement to repair a small section, or you want to remove and install everything, you'll need to buy new siding as part of your project.
 Homeowners have a variety of siding options, depending on their budget and how they want their home to look.

 While siding cost varies, vinyl siding costs tend to be the lowest, while natural and manufactured stone and stucco are the highest.

 Stone siding also costs more because you'll pay more for a professional to install or repair it.
 Both installation and repair services require the skilled labor of a mason, a trade that has a higher level of specialized training and commands a higher wage than a standard handyman.

 For materials alone, here's a breakdown of average siding costs:

 |Material||Cost per square foot|

 |Brick||$8 per square foot|

 |Stucco||$8 per square foot|